4ian/GDevelop/newIDE/docs/Nightly-Builds-and-continuous-deployment.md

 # Nightly Builds and continuous deployment

-GDevelop is using CircleCI (a continous deployment/integration service) and AppVeyor to automatically build new versions for **every commit on `master`** branch.
+GDevelop is using CircleCI (a continuous deployment/integration service) and AppVeyor to automatically build new versions for **every commit on `master`** branch.

 You can download these here - **replace XX by the current version number**: